Rachel Amber

 Rachel Dawn Amber is a fictional character in the Life Is Strange video game series by Square Enix.
-Created by Dontnod Entertainment for the original Life Is Strange game released in 2015, Rachel's character was significantly expanded upon by Deck Nine for a prequel game titled Life Is Strange: Before the Storm released in 2017.
+Created by Dontnod Entertainment for the original Life Is Strange game released in 2015, Rachel's character was expanded upon by Deck Nine for a prequel game titled Life Is Strange: Before the Storm released in 2017.
+She is voiced by actress Kylie Brown.

 Her character is introduced in the eponymous Life Is Strange as an affluent, popular student who is the former best friend of character Chloe Price.
 She attended the protagonist Max Caulfield's school and has mysteriously vanished, serving as one theme of the story.
 In the prequel game Life Is Strange: Before the Storm, Rachel is a main character and forms a relationship with protagonist Chloe, which is optionally romantic.

 Rachel's character was noted as an important theme in the original game and her portrayal in Before the Storm was generally received positively by critics and attracted fans.
 Commentators noted and criticized the eventual reveal of her being kidnapped and subsequently murdered in the original Life Is Strange as an LGBT variation of the "women in refrigerators" trope.

 Concept and development

-Dontnod Entertainment (Life Is Strange)

 Michel Koch, the co-director and art director, stated in a January 2016 interview with Shacknews: "We really wanted to push [Rachel Amber as] this mysterious character that you never see.
 We really tried to create her and have characters talk about her to the point that she was in the game, even if you never see her.
-We really have her be one of the main characters, but one that's never see."
+We really have her be one of the main characters, but one that's never seen."
 Koch also stated that DontNod wanted her character arc to subvert favored plot directions by audiences, since the game was "about real life" and "not a fantasy game".